Best Solar Companies of 2026

 What reviewers say

-Reviewers appreciate the ease of the transition, the savings on their electric bills and the reliability of the system.
-However, some have mentioned issues with billing or delays in installation.
+People appreciate the ease of the transition, savings on their electric bills and reliability of their systems.
+Some have reported billing issues or delays in installation (common complaints across the solar industry).

 Real cost and savings examples

-Another customer, Pamela in New Jersey, had thought about going solar for years before finding Sunrun’s leasing program.
-“You put out nothing upfront.
-It’s been a win-win for us,” she said.
+• “You put out nothing upfront.
+It’s been a win-win for us,” Pamela in New Jersey wrote in a review.
 “Our bills are $5 or $6 a month, and there have been months where we had credits, so we had no bills.”

 Pros